Dre Campbell Farm

 Plants smothered in bugs and insects of any sort are unsightly.
 Fortunately, pirate bugs are tiny and will be less noticeable than some of the harmful insects they destroy.

-However, a common fallacy about the bugs is that they excrete acidic urine on humans that can burn the skin [2].
-This is simply an ‘old wives tale’.
+However, a common fallacy about bugs is that they excrete acidic urine that can burn human skin [2].
+This is simply an ‘old wives’ tale.’

 Can Pirate Bugs Bite?

-Their bite is out of proportion to their size and can be very painful, but some people will not have a reaction at all.
-Others may have redness on the skin or even symptoms similar to mosquito bites.
+Their bite is out of proportion to their size and can be very painful, but some people have no reaction.
+Others may have skin redness or symptoms similar to mosquito bites.

 The life cycle of pirate bugs is short – about 4 weeks.
 So, they quickly get to grips with eliminating many other harmful plant pests.
 As such, attracting the bugs and avoiding the bites is the best course of action.